GabrielaBarbara/logger/README.md

    does not depend on it.

 ### TODO/Bug list

-    - Add total_LOG_MSG_count() for log_level definitions, so that
-      every level can be shown without needing to keep count

     - Offer an option to colorise just the name of the log messages